 How To Convert Your Brick-and-Mortar Holiday Shoppers into Everyday Shoppers

-Have your customers check-in with Facebook to use your Wi-Fi.When shoppers check in on Facebook using your Wi-Fi as a guest, their friends can discover your business by seeing the story in their News Feed.
+Have your customers check in with Facebook to use your Wi-Fi.When shoppers check in on Facebook using your Wi-Fi as a guest, their friends can discover your business by seeing the story in their News Feed.
 You can also have them like your page across their favorite social media platforms at the same time.
-More check-ins and engagement with your page improves how it ranks in Search and the Nearby tab.
+More check-ins and engagement with your page improve how it ranks in Search and the Nearby tab.

 Email list.
 It’s been said it costs seven times as much to attract a new customer as it costs to retain an old one.
 People who have purchased from you are much more likely to buy from you again.
 For that reason, you must make it a habit to get every single buyer onto your list.
 Once they do, they have given you their permission to be contacted.
 Because of this, your regular emails will end up in their inbox.
 Make sure to follow a holiday marketing email schedule like the one I describe here.

 Be religious about follow-ups.
 Many retailers offer some type of special order, customization, or personalized product that requires additional time to create, even after the shopping season.
 If that’s you, send those customers an email the day they order that confirms the expected timetable which should always include additional time to help manage expectations.
 Then once a week send them an update even if there’s no update...and especially if there is any delay; they need to know you are on top of it.
 When the product arrives, carefully check it over; you don’t want the purchaser to have any surprises.
-Call them and arrange a time you can present it, or if you are going to ship the item, let them know shipping date and give them tracking information.
+Call them and arrange a time you can present it, or if you are going to ship the item, let them know the shipping date and give them tracking information.
 So many retailers fail to provide any follow-up and instead of enjoying word-of-mouth marketing, they have raving complaints.
-The best customer retention strategies include not being afraid to give bad news, keep them informed all the way to manage their expectations.
+The best customer retention strategies include not being afraid to give bad news, keeping them informed, and managing their expectations.